NCSSM Durham-Hosted

 Summer Research in the Humanities (3 weeks)

 The goal of Summer Research is to introduce students to work inside and outside of archives and other sites of historical knowledge, allowing them to acquire a stronger and more sophisticated sense not only of textual but of material and cultural objects and artifacts.
-This course is inseparably critical and creative: critical, for it teaches students to interrogate the very notion of an archive, and creative, for the interrogation will lead to their own production of knowledge in the form of a public presentation of their research and a conference paper.
+This course is inseparably critical and creative: critical, for it teaches students to interrogate the very notion of an archive, and creative, for the interrogation will lead to their own production of knowledge in the form of a research proposal.
 In the last ten years or so, the institutional limitations of archives have been valuably identified; however, the recognition that sites of knowledge are constructed does not imply the determination of what can be known.
 For if it is the work of archivists to identify, catalog and systematize, and protect the objects in their collection, it is not their job to study exhaustively all the contents of their collection.
 They might emphasize some objects at the expense of others, but they do not prevent the discovery of new meanings in the available items.
 There is always the possibility for surprise, even delight (or horror) within the site in which documents and other objects are stored.
+The great opportunity, at once theoretical and practical, of the active investigation of the collections at UNC and Duke is to work with documents whose significance is not altogether clear as well as those whose significance seems peculiarly determined—so clear, in other words, that other meanings are obscured or occluded.
+Our focus upon archival is, however, necessarily grounded in the historical worlds of the local.
+In other words, the ground underneath the student’s feet, its deep histories and disruptions, will become the object of our study.
+What is the relation between local knowledge and global experience?
+How do economic and social transformations shape the more intimate, everyday forms of cultural practice and political desire in places seemingly far removed from such forces?

 Additional Requirement(s)